Euline Francis (Johnson) Dyer

 She is survived by her husband of 59 years, Randall Dyer; two daughters, Teresa Hibbs and husband Chuck of Louisville, KY and Jackie Huddleston and husband Steve of Mt.
 Washington, KY; one granddaughter, Makayla Wright of Louisville, KY; two brothers, Jackie Johnson and his wife Dorothy of Mt.
 Washington, KY and Lee Johnson of Louisville, KY.

-Due to current COVID-19 concerns, there will be an intimate, visitation for immediate family only at Anderson-Bartley Funeral Home in Tompkinsville, KY, followed by a graveside ceremony officiated by Pastor Arnie Wilson at the Monroe County Memorial Lawn on Thursday, December 17th, at 12 PM.
+Due to current COVID-19 concerns, there will be a private, visitation for immediate family only at Anderson-Bartley Funeral Home in Tompkinsville, KY, followed by a graveside ceremony, officiated by Pastor Arnie Wilson at the Monroe County Memorial Lawn on Thursday, December 18th, at 12 noon.
+At the request of the family, and to help combat the spread of COVID-19, we must ask that you wear a mask to the graveside service, maintain social distancing, and refrain from physical contact, such as handshaking or hugs.

+Anderson-Bartley Funeral Home is both honored and privileged to be entrusted with the care of Mrs. Euline Dyer.